abdhamza/the_python_dojo/README.md

 ### 10) Check if List is Palindrome
 Write code that returns True if a list is a palindrome (reads the same backward as forward), and False otherwise, without using a loop.
 For example, is_palindrome([1, 2, 3, 2, 1]) should return True.

+## 07 Tuple
+### 1) Tuple Creation
+Create a tuple named colors that contains the strings "red", "green", and "blue" and print it's type.

+### 2) Access Tuple Elements
+Given the tuple numbers = (1, 2, 3, 4, 5), access and print the third element.

+### 3) Negative Indexing
+Given the tuple fruits = ("apple", "banana", "cherry"), use negative indexing to print the last item.

+### 4) Slicing Tuples
+Given the tuple alphabets = ('a', 'b', 'c', 'd', 'e', 'f', 'g'), slice and print the tuple from the second to the fifth item (inclusive).

+### 5) Tuple Unpacking
+Given the tuple info = ("John", "Doe", 30), unpack the values into variables first_name, last_name, and age, then print them.

+### 6) Immutable Tuples
+Explain why you cannot change the value of an element in the tuple numbers = (1, 2, 3) and attempt to change the first element to 0.

+### 7) Tuple Concatenation
+Concatenate the two tuples tuple1 = (1, 2, 3) and tuple2 = (4, 5, 6) into a new tuple named tuple3.

+### 8) Tuple Repetition
+Given the tuple repeated = ("Python",), repeat it 5 times and print the result.

+### 9) Tuple Length
+Find and print the length of the tuple mixed = (1, "a", True, "b", 2.3).

+### 10) Check Element Existence
+Check if the element "Python" exists in the tuple languages = ("Java", "C", "Python", "Scala").
+Print True if it exists, otherwise False.

 ## 08 Sets
 ### 1) Create and Print a Set
 Create a set named colors containing the values "red", "blue", and "green".
 Then, print the set.